mprelude/php-community-health/code-of-conduct.rst

   addresses, without explicit permission (AKA doxing)
 - Coercing other members to vote for a particular option on an RFC, or to change or withdraw an RFC
-- Other unethical or unprofessional conduct (i.e. anything that would be unacceptable in a professional context.
-Think: conference, not boardroom).

 Application of the Code of Conduct
 ----------------------------------